Tourism & Film

 Tourism has a tremendous impact on Frederick from the perspectives of generated revenues and the character it instills.
-In 2010, some 1.9 million visitors spent in excess of $280 million while on excursion in Frederick County.
-Tourism also accounts for nearly 6,500 industry-related jobs.
+In 2016, some 1.8 million visitors spent in excess of $394.8 million while on excursion in Frederick County.
+Tourism also accounts for nearly 6,676 industry-related jobs.

 One of the chief attractions is downtown Frederick’s dynamic 40-block historic district, with its nationally renowned architecture, variety of historic sites, 200 retailers and antique shops, and 40 restaurants along Restaurant Row.
-Nearly three-quarters of all visitors to Frederick County come to downtown Frederick during their journey - about 1.4 million tourists each year.
+Nearly three-quarters of all visitors to Frederick County come to downtown Frederick during their journey - about 1.9 million tourists each year.

 Filming in Frederick

 In the event that filming for commercial purpose is to take place on City property - such as Baker Park or along public right-of-ways such as streets and sidewalks - a film application would be required.
-DED is the contact for this process, so please feel free to contact us with any questions at 301-600-6360.
+Department of Economic Development is the contact for this process, so please feel free to contact us with any questions at 301-600-6360 or email the department.